 Dear Collaborators,

-no increase in activity is expected.
+default target region today, with no increase in activity expected

 See http://www.SolarMonitor.org for images and